 Ask your child questions regarding making daily choices.
-Asking helps your child think, and enables them to become better problem-solvers.
-It also helps them understand how their surroundings work.
+Asking helps your child think, and enables him to become a better problem-solver.
+It also helps him understand how his surroundings work.

 7. Outings and Trips

 Take your child outdoors, visit the museum, the amusement park, and so on.
 Let your child embark on outdoor adventures and have fun.
-Let him/her loose in the garden, catch bugs, go insect hunting, and quench their curiosity by asking questions related to outdoor events.
-Museum trips and taking them grocery shopping are also great ideas.
+Let him loose in the garden, catch bugs, go insect hunting, and quench his curiosity by asking questions related to outdoor events.
+Museum trips and taking him grocery shopping are also great ideas.

 8. Play Fun Games

-From matching lids with pots according to shapes, colours, and container-types to playing jigsaw and board games with kids, playing fun games which facilitate social bonding and logical interactions help build key cognitive skills in areas of their brains.
+From matching lids with pots according to shapes, colours, and container types, to playing jigsaw and board games with kids, playing fun games that facilitate social bonding and logical interactions help build key cognitive skills in areas of their brains.
 You may even let them play video games once in a while to bring a twist to everyday things!
-Outdoor games like ‘Peek-a-boo’ and ‘Hide and Seek’ are our recommended game suggestions.
+Outdoor games like ‘Peek-a-boo’ and ‘Hide and Seek’ are recommended game suggestions.

 9. Count Objects

-Teach your child to count objects, vegetables, shoe pairs, and anything that floats your boat.
-By practising counting, they build their logical thinking skills.
-You can make it even more fun by asking how many chocolates they want on their birthday or how many places to visit during weekends!
-Make them count, make them practice names, and they’ll remember!
+Teach your child to count objects, vegetables, shoe pairs, and anything simple and fun!
+By practising counting, he can build his logical thinking skills.
+You can make it even more fun by asking how many chocolates he wants on his birthday or how many places to visit during weekends!
+Make him count, make him practice names, and he’ll remember!

 10. Exercise and Sports

-Teach your child a sport and show them how to exercise.
-Exercises release endorphins and make them feel good.
+Teach your child a sport and show him how to exercise.
+Exercises release endorphins and make kids feel good.
 Plus, it’s beneficial to their health and develops coordination and fine motor skills.
 Creative exercises like dancing and scavenger hunts outdoors promote logical and creative thinking alongside dexterity and sensory development.

 Make sure you foster a loving and happy environment at home that promotes learning and having fun.
 Children learn more easily when they’re relaxed, engaged, and happy.
 Time flies as they continue to learn and grow.
 It is truly an exciting time to be a parent when you see your child grow from a newborn to a toddler and beyond.
 Make learning an enchanting experience for your child and inculcate a love for learning and more.
-They will surely thank you after growing into adults as you witness their achievements and milestones hands-on, later in life.
+He will surely thank you after growing into an adult as you witness his achievements and milestones hands-on, later in life.